-How To Buy A Premium Domain Name
+How To Buy A Premium Domain Name?

 Whether you’re the CEO of a new startup or you’re building the online presence for an established company, your branding must be on point.
 Domain names are one of the keys to effective online branding, but it can be difficult to find the right one.
 Even once you choose an ideal domain name that’s catchy, memorable, and perfect for your business, you might find that someone else already owns it.
-However, this isn’t cause for despair; there’s a good chance you can still buy the premium domain name you had in mind.
+However, this isn’t cause for despair; there’s a good chance you can still buy a premium domain name you had in mind.
 But first, it’s important to establish what a premium domain name is and what separates it from a standard domain name.

 Buy A Premium Domain Name: The Basics

 On its face, domain names seem to be fairly simple.
 However, the world of web domains can be quite complex.
 For instance, you can never actually buy a domain name.
 Instead, you lease the rights to use a domain name, becoming a registrant.
 The organization you lease from is a registrar, a private company that seeks profit from leasing domain names and providing related services for certain top-level domains (TLDs).